ggandor/leap.nvim/README.md

 the design space.

-The **one-step shift between perception and action** cuts the Gordian knot: while the input sequence can be scaled to any number of targets (by adding new groups you can switch to), ahead-of-time labeling eliminates the surprise
-factor: leaping is like doing incremental search with knowing in advance when to finish.
+The **one-step shift between perception and action** cuts the Gordian knot: while the input sequence can be extended to cover any number of targets (by adding new groups you can switch to), ahead-of-time labeling eliminates the surprise factor: leaping is like doing incremental search with knowing in advance when to finish.

 Fortunately, a 2-character search pattern - the shortest one with which we can play this trick - is also long enough to sufficiently narrow down the matches in